7 Ways to Boost Testosterone

 Stress can cause severe disruption to hormones, which are essential for proper bodily functioning.
 High cortisol levels from chronic stress can negatively impact testosterone production.
 In other words, more stress equals less testosterone.

-So how do we manage this?
-Sleep is one powerful tool at our disposal.
-Proper sleep helps keep hormones balanced - including lowering cortisol and boosting testosterone.
+So, how do we manage this?
+Sleep is one powerful tool.
+Proper sleep helps keep hormones balanced, lowering cortisol and boosting testosterone.

 Research shows that men with poor sleep patterns often have lower-than-average testosterone levels.
 If you're looking for natural ways to increase your 'T' level, it starts by taking control of your stressors and ensuring you get quality rest each night.